robbiemu/aclarai/.github/pr-audit-instructions.md

 #### **Section 3: Code Quality**

 **Instructions:**
 Review the code for quality, readability, and adherence to Pythonic principles.
+Be detail oriented, don't let small naming convention variances, incomplete algorithms, or unrealized methods get in the way of production code.

 **Output Format:**
 - **Overall Quality:** [Excellent | Good | Fair | Poor]